 “The Chinese National Rugby Sevens Championship” was held 16-17th July 2016 in Qianan, Hebei Province, China.
 The Tournament was the most important of the four national-level tournaments held in 2016 because results in the Tournament decided the title of overall men’s and womenÃ¢Â€Â™s national champion.
 The rugby players surveyed in the Tournament represent the top level of current professional rugby playing athletes in China.

 A rugby sevens tournament generally requires two full days to complete, and most teams play an average of 5 or 6 games in total.
 Within each tournament, participating teams are first divided into smaller pools, and spend the first day of the tournament playing a 14-minute game against every team in their pool.
 On the second day of the tournament, teams are re-grouped according to Day 1 results, and play in a three-round knock out phase to decide overall placings (usually quarter-, semi- and grand-final structure).
-On day 2, the top 8 teams of the tournament compete for overall championship in a quarter-semi-grand final format, and any remaining teams compete for the remaining placings below these 8 teams.
+On day 2, the top 8 teams of the tournament compete for the overall championship in a quarter-semi-grand final format, and any remaining teams compete for the remaining placings below these 8 teams.
 The playing time for the grand-final is extended to 20 minutes (10 minutes per half, as opposed to the usual 7 minutes).

 In this particular Tournament, seven women’s teams and eight men’s teams participated.
 The menÃ¢Â€Â™s competition was split into two pools of four teams each, and the womenÃ¢Â€Â™s competition was split into one pool of four and one pool of three teams (see Table ?).